MiSTer-devel/TurboGrafx16_MiSTer/ReadMe.md

  * 6(8)-buttons joystick support
  * Turbotap(multiple joysticks)
  * Support for Street Fighter II and Populous mappers
+ * Option of 64 sprites per line (reduces the flickering in some games)

 ## Installation:
 Copy the *.rbf file at the root of the SD card.
 Copy roms (*PCE,*BIN) to **TGFX16** folder.
 You may rename ROM of your favorite game to **boot.rom** - it will be automatically loaded upon core loading.